katta/riakcli/README.md

 ```
 Usage:

-  riakcli list buckets                       -> Lists all the buckets available in riak
+  riakcli list buckets                       -> Lists all the buckets available in RIAK
   riakcli list keys [bucket-name]            -> Lists all keys in a given bucket
   riakcli list object [bucket-name] [key]    -> Lists the object associated with a given key in a specified bucket

   riakcli delete bucket [bucket-name]        -> Deletes all objects in a specified bucket
   riakcli delete object [bucket-name] [key]  -> Deletes an object in a given bucket
+  riakcli flush                              -> Deletes all the buckets in RIAK

   riakcli ping                               -> Connects to RIAK instance for status
   riakcli help                               -> Displays this usage information
 ```